blueman-project/blueman/README.md

 See [Dependencies.md](Dependencies.md) for a list of build and runtime dependencies.

-To install a packaged release of Blueman, run `./configure && make && make install`.
+To install a packaged release of blueman, run `./configure && make && make install`.

 To generate and run a configure script from source, run `./autogen.sh`.